 SOFT POWER is an exhibition about the ways in which artists deploy art to explore their roles as citizens and social actors.
 Appropriated from the Reagan-era term used to describe how a country’s “soft” assets such as culture, political values and foreign policies can be more influential than violence or coercion, the title SOFT POWER suggests a contemplation on the potential of art and offers a provocation to the public to exert their own influence on the world.
 Presented exclusively at SFMOMA on two floors of the museum, this exhibition will feature new and recent work by 20 international artists working in 12 countries.
 More than three quarters of the works in SOFT POWER are commissions and new works never before presented in the United States.

-Lead support for SOFT POWER is provided by Shawn and Brook Byers, the Ford Foundation, Diana Nelson and John Atwater, and Katie and Matt Paige, and Helen and Charles Schwab.
+Major support for SOFT POWER is provided by Shawn and Brook Byers, the Ford Foundation, Diana Nelson and John Atwater, Katie and Matt Paige, and Helen and Charles Schwab.
 Generous support is provided by Sabrina Buell and Yves Béhar, Sean Leffers and Tom Buttgenbach, Sir Deryck and Lady Va Maughan, and Aey Phanachet and Roger Evans.
-Meaningful support is provided by Alka and Ravin Agrawal, Dolly and George Chammas, Wayee Chu and Ethan Beard, and Oya and Bulent Eczacibasi.
-Support from the Friends of Contemporary Art at SFMOMA is provided: Katie Colendich and Albert d’Hoste and Lizelle and Martin Green.
+Meaningful support is provided by Alka and Ravin Agrawal, Fundación Botín, Dolly and George Chammas, Wayee Chu and Ethan Beard, Oya and Bulent Eczacibasi, and the Friends of Contemporary Art at SFMOMA.

 Richard Mosse: Incoming

 October 26, 2019–February 17, 2020